Reinforcement Learning for Charging Optimization of Inhomogeneous Dicke Quantum Batteries: Reinforcement Learning Framework for Charging Optimization

 The environment for the RL agent is the simulated or real inhomogeneous Dicke battery itself, composed of $N$ TLSs and a charger.
 It emulates the quantum dynamics induced by a given charging protocol.
 The total charging time $\tau$ is divided into $K$ discrete steps of duration $\Delta t = \tau / K$.
 At the beginning of each step $k(k=0,1,\ldots,K-1)$ , the agent selects an action $a_k$, which sets the coupling strength $\lambda_{c}$ to a constant value for the duration of that step.
 The environment then evolves the quantum state from $|\psi(t_k)\rangle$ to $|\psi(t_{k+1})\rangle$ by solving the Schrödinger equation with a piecewise-constant Hamiltonian:

 where $\hat{H}'(a_k)$ is the total system Hamiltonian with the coupling strength determined by $a_k$ .

 The state $s_k$ should provide the agent with sufficient information about the system at time $t_k (t_k = k \Delta t) $ and satisfy the Markov property (i.e., $s_{k+1}$ must only depend on $s_k$ and the applied action $a_k$).
 While the full quantum state vector $|\psi(t_k)\rangle$ is information-complete, it is generally not accessible in experiments and thus impractical as an RL state representation.
 To address this limitation, we replace $s_k$ with experimentally accessible observables $o_k$ and evaluate whether such observations suffice to learn high-quality charging protocols.
 In this paper we consider three families of measurements: the expected energy of each TLS, first-order averages, and second-order correlations.
-Moreover, as in \cite{Erdman2024}, we also incorporate the last selected action $a_{k-1}$ and the current time step $t_k$ into the state $s_k$ and observation $o_k$.
+Moreover, as in \cite{Erdman2024}, we also incorporate the last selected action $a_{k-1}$ and the current time step $t_k$ into the policy input for both the full-state and partial-observation settings.

+Note that replacing the full state $s_k$ by a restricted observation $o_k$ does not guarantee that the resulting process is Markovian in the observation space.
+Experimentally accessible observables are typically not information-complete, so the mapping $o_k = f(|\psi(t_k)\rangle)$ is generally many-to-one.
+Consequently, distinct quantum states may correspond to the same $o_k$, and the transition to $o_{k+1}$ may also depend on additional, unobserved physical quantities beyond $o_k$ and $a_k$, rendering the control problem effectively a partially observable Markov decision process (POMDP) \cite{Kaelbling1998}.
+In this work we treat this setting with a practical baseline by learning a memoryless policy $\pi(a_k \mid o_k)$ augmented with $a_{k-1}$ and $t_k$, and we empirically assess the impact of partial observability by comparing a hierarchy of observation sets.

 The action $a_k$ specifies the coupling strength $\lambda_c$ applied during step $k$.
 We define a bounded continuous action space:

 where the bounds $\lambda_{c,\text{min}}$ and $\lambda_{c,\text{max}}$ are hyperparameters informed by physical knowledge.
 At each step $k$ the agent selects $a_k \in \mathcal{A}$ and holds it fixed for the duration of that step (i.e., $[t_k,t_{k+1})$), thereby realizing a piecewise-constant charging protocol.